President Nixon: The Man Who Sold the World Fiat Money

 Today, the United States lives with federal budget deficits of more than $1 trillion each year, interest rates that are artificially held below market levels, aggregate debt that is growing much faster than the economy, and a chronic trade deficit that is larger than whole industries.

 Yet each of these problems could be tamed and mollified, in my view, with a true gold standard.
 Of course, the world used to be on a type of gold standard known as the Bretton Woods Agreement.
-Tracing the history of this gold standard and its demise ultimately led me to one man — US President Richard Milhous Nixon — the man who untethered the chord linking currencies to gold; the man who sold the world fiat money.
+Tracing the history of this gold standard and its demise ultimately led me to one man — US President Richard Milhous Nixon — the man who untethered the cord linking currencies to gold; the man who sold the world fiat money.

 What happened?
 How did we get from there to here?
 And what lessons can we draw from this relatively recent economic history to inform where we should be going?